 Robberies

 Although uncommon, armed robberies have been reported in the country.
-These generally occur in crime hotspots of larger cities.
+These generally occur in crime hotspots of larger cities, so if you stay away from these areas, your risk is really low.

 If you are attacked by an armed robber, do not resist.
 It is best to simply hand over your valuables, listen to their demands, and be on your way.
 You can go to the police and file a report but don’t count on your stolen items being returned.